-In Portugal the right to social protection is enshrined in the Constitution and is affected mainly by the Social Security System.
+In Portugal, the right to social protection is enshrined in the Constitution and is affected mainly by the Social Security System.
 Several sectorial compensation funds mostly incorporated during the second decade of the twentieth century and in a nationwide basis are at the origin of the Portuguese Social Security system.
 These insurance funds were included in the Social Security System in the 70s, giving rise to the unified Social Security System.
 However, the General Retirement Fund, established in 1929 to ensure the protection of civil servants, maintained its autonomy, allowing employees of public administration benefit from a special regime.
+The employer and the employee are subject to social insurance contributions, which must be paid on a monthly basis.
+The global contributory rate is 34.75% of the contribution base.
+The employer is in charge of 23.75% and the employee of 11%.
+Nevertheless, the employer has to deduct the employee's contributions from its gross wage and to deliver them to Social Security.
+Civil servants have a specific welfare protection scheme also subject to compulsory contributions.